 _

-Climb to the top of the Saint Michel tumulus
+Climb to the top of the Tumulus Saint-Michel

 This tumulus with its imposing proportions (12 meters high and 125 meters long) was built around 4500 BC and discovered in the 19th century.
-It was probably the tomb of a king or a salt queen (a very important trade at that time) because a necklace of precious stones and polished axes were found there, signs of power.
-We find today at its summit a 16th-century chapel dedicated to Saint-Michel, which gives its name to the site.
-It is also the highest point of the town.
-Arriving at the top, you have an unobstructed view of the sea and the islands.
-You can also enjoy an orientation table that allows you to recognize the surrounding landscape: the Quiberon peninsula, Belle-Ile en Mer, the Rhuys peninsula.
+It was likely the tomb of a king or a salt queen (a very important trade at the time) because a necklace of precious stones and polished axes were found there, symbols of power.
+Today, you’ll find a 16th-century chapel at its summit dedicated to Saint-Michel, which gives the site its name.
+It is also the highest point in the city.
+Once you reach the top, you have a breathtaking view of the sea and the islands.
+You can also take advantage of an orientation table that helps you identify the surrounding landscape: the Quiberon peninsula, Belle-Île-en-Mer, and the Rhuys peninsula.

 56340 Carnac